If you are searching for the best debit card for your kids, there are many choices to consider. Two of the top options

 When it comes to the best debit card for your child, this is an individual question that needs to be answered by you alone.
-However, opting for a debit card specifically designed for kids is a wise choice.
+However, a debit card specifically designed for kids is a wise choice.

 Regular debit cards can incur overdraft fees while giving your child unrestricted access to the funds in your checking account.

-A debit card for kids avoids both of these issues because they only allow your child to use the money you’ve loaded onto the card or specified they can spend.
+A debit card for kids avoids both issues because it allows your child to use the money you’ve loaded onto the card or specified they can spend.